Donaim/proviral-pres1/slides.md

 We modified it to the point where the original publication was no longer correct for our version of HIVIntact.

-So changed the name, as is usually done in such cases.
+So changed the name, as is done in such cases.

 3. **Main Anomalies Detected**: